-Curated Decay (2017) argues that things are worth preserving, whereas some things can’t be preserved; better by far to watch them rot
+Curated Decay (2017) argues that some things are worth preserving, whereas other things can’t be preserved; better by far to watch them rot

 This post concerns Curated Decay: Heritage Beyond Saving (2017) by Caitlin DeSilvey.